rgvillanueva28/patch-apk/README.md

 ### Changelog ###

+* **10th October 2024:**
+  * Added mult-user support.
+If the apk file path can't be found for the default user, it will try other users
+  * Remove split-apk tags from <manifest>.
+Doesn't seem to be documented, but Android verifies these too.

 * **22nd February 2023:** Took over project and added various features:
   * Merged modifications from @jseigelis's fork
   * Removed support for outdated objection versions